-6. Students formally admitted to the baccalaureate program in education are required to successfully complete the curriculum maintaining at least a 2.5 cumulative grade point average and a minimum 3.0 GPA in the major and each endorsement.
+- 5. Three prescribed recommendation forms. - 6.
+Completed background check through the Education Department. - 7.
+Personal Essay as prescribed on the "Teacher Education Community" Blackboard site. - 8.
+Students formally admitted to the baccalaureate program in education are required to successfully complete the curriculum maintaining at least a 2.5 cumulative grade point average and a minimum 3.0 GPA in the major and each endorsement.